ThomasBaruzier/android-chroot/README.md

 ```

 ## Conclusion:
 The Android Chroot Script provides a convenient and automated solution for running a chrooted Linux distribution on your Android device.
 With its features for mounting directories, starting VNC server/viewer, and integrating Firefox, it offers a versatile and enhanced Linux experience on your Android device.
-By following the provided instructions and considering the limitations, you can unlock the potential of your Android device and leverage the power of Linux applications and tools.